hellomaruf/hellomaruf/README.md

-### 🔭 I’m working - In Programming Hero.
+### 🔭 I’m working - In Ekotalab.
-### 🌱 I’m exploring - Advance motion graphics for web.
+### 🌱 I’m exploring - React js and ux Development.
 ### 👯 I’m looking - To collaborate on open source projects.
-### 🤔 I’m trying - To help people learn web development.
 ### ⚡ Fun fact - I love to make complex origami and I can speak 5 languages.

 <br />

+`
+I'm a Web Developer with a focus on the MERN stack, but still exploring other technologies and frameworks that catch my interest!
+Worked with software engineering for more than three years.I'm from Bangladesh, Barishal.I passed Diploma in Computer Science in 2023.
+I am still working to increase my experience.So currently I am doing programming hero course.
+Hopefully I can take something good from here.
+`